-If you are thinking of preparing a neighbourhood plan in your area, this guide will take you through the application process.
+If you’re thinking of preparing a neighbourhood plan in your area, this guide will take you through the application process.

-Before applying, we request you get in touch to discuss your plans and timetable.
-Email firstname.lastname@example.org or call 020 8356 8084.
+Before applying, we ask you to get in touch to discuss your plans and timetable.
+Email email@example.com or call us on 020 8356 8084.

-The group that creates the neighbourhood plans is called a neighbourhood forum and the area you should plan for is known as the neighbourhood area.
+The area you should plan for is known as the ‘neighbourhood area’ and the group that creates the neighbourhood plans is called a ‘neighbourhood forum’.
 These need to be agreed with the Council.